The start of our Ireland road trip going to Inch

 As this was our first night on our own in Ireland, we wanted a traditional Irish Pub to stay in.

 This pub was traditional.
-Decorated with years of collectables from time gone by, I loved the feel and warmth instantly.
+Decorated with years of collectibles from a time gone by, I loved the feel and warmth instantly.

 I went in to check the rates, and we they were brilliant.

-No-one else was staying there, and we had choice of rooms.
+No-one else was staying there, and we had a choice of rooms.